Anxiety disorders are the most common form of mental health disorders in the United States and in the world.

 Medications for anxiety can help ease symptoms, but these effects are often temporary and can cause unwanted side effects.
 Neurofeedback and Biofeedback are designed to increase your coping skills for your current and future situations.
 Neurofeedback is an all-natural approach that makes lasting changes at the source of your anxiety: your brain’s imbalanced brainwaves.
 We can use neurofeedback to train your brain back to a balanced environment depending on your personal brain map.
 For some clients, traditional methods have not been as effective as they should, but neurofeedback can help ease symptoms so that those methods are more effective.

-Biofeedback is a great tool we can use to teach self-regulation of your body’s autonomic responses (fight-or-flight response) to improve mental health.
+Biofeedback is a great tool we can use to teach self-regulation of your body’s autonomic responses (fight-or-flight response) to improve symptoms of anxiety.
 Our sympathetic nervous systems prepares our body for emergency whether our conscious or unconscious mind recognizes a source of danger.
 Anxiety can cause increased heart rate, loss of appetite, sweating and other sympathetic nervous system responses, which send a signal to the pituitary that something is wrong or dangerous.
-Biofeedback can help you learn to control your body’s responses to stress, leaving you better equipped to cope with the problem in front of you.
+Biofeedback can help you learn to control your body’s responses to stress, leaving you better equipped to cope with your anxiety and the problem in front of you.